 I co-sign that one.
 As you're talking there I found in my experience that a lot of CEO’s if you walk into their offices or connect with them they have a lot of books on their shelves but they actually haven’t read them.

-A little tip for folks in the room is if you walk into an officer and you see a book behind a CMO if you’ve read it definitely do this, and if you haven’t just ask a question about it or make a suggestion and then grab the book read it and come back and use that as your excuse to start to build a relationship and share what you’ve learned.
+A little tip for folks in the room is if you walk into an office and you see a book behind a CMO if you’ve read it definitely do this, and if you haven’t just ask a question about it or make a suggestion and then grab the book, read it and come back and use that as your excuse to start to build a relationship and share what you’ve learned.
 Use that as you’re in because now you're connecting and from most of my experience most of them don’t have the time to actually read them books so if you’re publishers, and I always find it funny that they target CEO’s and send them books but nine times out of ten they aren’t reading those books.

 I’d add to another one with a guy called Warren Berger.
-What I love about his work is he’s written a book called A More Beautiful Question and it allows you to probe into the power of asking propelling questions and how they unlock opportunities and helps you reframe how you think about things.
-Instead of saying how are you how you doing, you’d ask someone what are you most excited about right now versus asking them how do you do because if you ask someone what they’re most excited about that opens up a lot of possibilities, allows them to talk about more than just their job title and it also helps connect with people and you’re going to end up creating conversation just by asking a great powerful question versus going through the mundane status quos.
+What I love about his work is he’s written a book called A More Beautiful Question and it allows you to probe into the power of asking compelling questions and how they unlock opportunities and helps you reframe how you think about things.
+Instead of saying how are you, how you doing, you’d ask someone what are you most excited about right now versus asking them how do you do because if you ask someone what they’re most excited about that opens up a lot of possibilities, allows them to talk about more than just their job title and it also helps connect with people and you’re going to end up creating conversation just by asking a great powerful question versus going through the mundane status quos.
 So, the power of asking questions.
 Warren Berger does some great work out there that I would definitely advocate.